Besttoolbars/Besttoolbars.github.io/typescript/generic.md

 3. Instantiate object wrapper as `Wrapper<string>`.
 So `string` is our generic type, and that means that `value` has type string at compile time.

-Let's look at places where we use generics but even don’t notice it - Promise and prototype methods (and most of an libs).
+Let's look at places where we use generics but even don’t notice it - Promise and prototype methods (and most of a lib).

 ## Generics in a promise